Peter TynanChief Executive

 Helen has a Post Graduate Diploma in Arts, Bachelor of Arts and Diploma in Adult Education.
 She has two young adult children and in her spare time she enjoys spending time with whānau and friends, fishing and curling up with a good book.

 Catherine joined Foundation North after seven years at Creative New Zealand, NZ’s crown agency for funding the arts.
 Catherine has a long history in the arts sector; at CNZ, she worked as a funding adviser, before moving to establish and manage the Assessment Services team.
 Prior to that she was the arts administrator with Q Theatre and worked as an independent producer.
 Catherine holds a Masters in Theatre Studies from Auckland University, a Bachelor of Communication Studies and a Postgraduate Diploma in Secondary Teaching from AUT.
-She has two children and serves on their schools Board of Trustees.
+She has two children.
 She enjoys baking, entertaining family and friends and performing or going to the theatre.

 Kathryn joined Foundation North in 2021 as an Assessor after working at the TSB Community Trust as the Senior Grants Advisor for almost 10 years.
 Prior to that she was a Customer Service Manager with a Wellington-based legal publisher and software provider.
 Kathryn holds a Bachelor of Arts degree from Victoria University, in Politics and Women’s Studies.
 Based in Taranaki, she is passionate about utilising her experience in the grant-making sector to support and enhance our communities.